puma/puma/docs/signals.md

 - `INT ` equivalent of sending Ctrl-C to cluster.
 Puma will attempt to finish then exit.
 - `CHLD`
 - `URG ` refork workers in phases from worker 0 if `fork_workers` option is enabled.
+- `INFO` print backtraces of all puma threads

 ## Callbacks order in case of different signals